Things to do in Boston

 The replica was very good and costumed reenactors will get help from the crowd to throw tea into the bay!

-This is a great way to teach your kids about the beginnings of the United States.
+This is a great way to teach your kids about the beginnings of the United States and the Boston Tea Party.

 Mapparium